-For an overview of product development topics, see → Business Report > Business and financial review > Financial Year 2019 > Innovation.
-For an overview of new products, see → New products.
+For an overview of product development topics, see \rightarrow Business Report > Business and financial review > Financial Year 2020 > Innovation.
+For an overview of new products, see \rightarrow New products.

 Geberit regards eco-design as the key to environmentally friendly products, which is why eco-design has been an integral part of the development process since 2007.
 Employees from different disciplines take part in eco-design workshops so that each new product outperforms its predecessor in environmental aspects.
+More than 150 eco-design workshops have already been held as part of the development process for new products.
 The workshops involve systematic product analysis that covers the entire life cycle, a review of legal requirements and an analysis of competing products.
-In addition, they ensure that environmentally relevant data is collected and made available for later use, something which is of particular benefit to digital planning using BIM (Building Information Modeling).
+In addition, they ensure that environmentally relevant data is collected and made available for later use, something which is of particular benefit to digital planning using BIM (Building Information Modelling).
 Based on the findings of these eco-design workshops, new solutions are developed and, where fit for purpose, adopted into the specifications for that product.

 Specially created product life cycle assessments are important decision-making tools for the development process and provide arguments for the use of resource-efficient products.
 Detailed life cycle assessments have already been prepared for the following products: waste water and drinking water pipes, AquaClean Mera and Sela, electronic washbasin taps, concealed cisterns, urinal control systems, urinal systems and sanitary ceramics.
 The environmental product declarations (EPDs) in accordance with the European standard EN 15804 are also important and can also be used directly for green building standards such as LEED.
 These show relevant, comparable and verified environmental data on products in a transparent manner.
-Since the last report, another EPD has been created for AquaClean Sela.
+Since the last report, another four EPDs have been created for Geberit FlowFit pipes and fittings in accordance with EN 15804.
+There was also an EPD update for the AquaClean Mera shower toilet.
+This means that products with an EPD now account for around 20% of Group sales.